chaosblade-io/chaosblade-website/docs/getting-started/quick-start.md

 docker run -it --privileged chaosbladeio/chaosblade-demo
 ```

-After entering the container, you can read the README.txt file to implement the chaos experiment, Enjoy it.
+After entering the container, you can read the [README.md](https://github.com/chaosblade-io/chaosblade) file to implement the chaos experiment, Enjoy it.